×

 Keep It Simple

-At the end of the day, the simplest way to price your work is to consider your financial needs, what comparable artists charge, and what your typical collector is willing to pay.
+The simplest way to price your work is to consider your financial needs, what comparable artists charge, and what your typical collector is willing to pay.
 Break it down into manageable parts.

 Crafting the Perfect Artist Website | A Concise Guide